N3bby/mobiele-toepassingen_karavaan/react-navigation-guide.md

 Since child components are instantiated by our own code, react-navigation will not inject the navigation object into them.

-I propose this method to fix that problem:
+I propose this method to fix that problem: (basically injecting it manually)

 ```
 render() {